-Out of the box k6 comes with support for the following protocols:
+Out of the box, k6 supports the following protocols:

-WebSockets is a little bit different, the structure of the test and the VU lifecycle is different.
+Using WebSockets is a bit different, for both the test structure and the VU lifecycle.